maximbilan/3D-Touch-Quick-Actions-Demo/README.md

 }
 </pre>

 That’s all.
-How to work with dynamic items, you can see in official <i>Apple</i> example, there is not present any difficulties.
+How to work with dynamic items, you can check an official <i>Apple</i> example, there is not present any difficulties.

 <b>NOTE:</b> If you don’t have real <i>iPhone 6</i> or <i>iPhone 6 Plus</i>, you can test on simulator with helping <a href="https://github.com/DeskConnect/SBShortcutMenuSimulator">this</a>.